Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 2.9.22

-CJ Griffin, partner and director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden, was quoted in the New Jersey Law Journal article “Palin Case Prompts Talk about SCOTUS Revamp of Libel Laws: Imagining a World Without ‘Sullivan’.”
+CJ Griffin, partner and director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden P.C., was quoted in the New Jersey Law Journal article “Palin Case Prompts Talk about SCOTUS Revamp of Libel Laws: Imagining a World Without ‘Sullivan’.”
 The article discusses the renewed focus caused by the Sarah Palin libel suit concerning a possible change in the standard for proving defamation of a public figure.
 The article notes that two U.S. Supreme Court Justices, Clarence Thomas and Neil Gorsuch had suggested that the court revisit New York Times v.
 Sullivan, which held that an “actual malice” standard applies to lawsuits by public figures, which is greater than the negligence standard that applies to other plaintiffs.

 CJ Griffin, who practices media law at Pashman Stein Walder Hayden in Hackensack, New Jersey, said it’s unclear how likely the court is to overturn the actual malice standard, since it’s unclear how most of the justices feel about Sullivan.
 Griffin recognizes that some conservatives, viewing the mainstream media as liberal, are eager to roll back protections for the news media.
 But the same rollback would apply to conservative media, who make their share of mistakes, Griffin said.